ioi-israel/task-utils/README.md

-# task-utils
+# Task utilities

-Utility scripts for parsing and importing CMS tasks.
+This repository contains utilities for developing and importing CMS tasks.

+## Todo
+* Complete documentation.